 Calculating the ROI for test automation is not a simple task.
-Investing in automation can be expensive and success depends on many factors which are highly related to your specific business and QA requirements.
+Investing in automation can be expensive and success depends on many factors that are highly related to your specific business and QA requirements.

 Everyone agrees that test automation brings proven benefits.
 Test automation can help to:

 - release software faster and more frequently;